 Misconception: I need to have a copy of the police report before I contact an attorney.

 Actually: You do not need to have a copy of the police report before contacting an attorney about your case.
 Your attorney will need a copy of the police report, but he or she will get it for you.
-A police report will help your attorney to accurately assess what happened, discover who was at fault and provide him or her with information regarding the other driver’s insurance company.
-The report may also include the names, addresses and phone numbers for witnesses of the incident.
+A police report will help your attorney to assess accurately what happened, discover who was at fault, and provide him or her with information regarding the other driver’s insurance company.
+The report may also include the names, addresses, and phone numbers of witnesses of the incident.

 Misconception: I am responsible for paying for a rental car.

-Misconception: If you do not feel pain immediately following the accident you do not need to see a doctor.
+Misconception: If you do not feel pain immediately following the accident, you need not see a doctor.

 Actually: Often the victims of a car collision do not recognize or feel injuries sustained in an accident for days or weeks after the crash.
-Whether or not you feel anything following an accident it is best to get checked out by a doctor.
+Whether you feel anything following an accident, it is best to get checked out by a doctor.
 If you are 100% sure you are not hurt, you are probably okay.
-But if in doubt, better safe than sorry particularly if you have any neurological complaints of any kind.
-If you start to feel pain or swelling in the days or weeks following an accident it is imperative that you see a doctor as soon as possible.
+But if in doubt, better safe than sorry, particularly if you have any neurological complaints of any kind.
+If you felt pain or swelling in the days or weeks following an accident, it is imperative that you see a doctor as soon as possible.
 Make sure that when you visit a doctor, you mention all of your complaints, no matter how minor.